George Rogers Clark Memorial Bridge: Early history

+21st century

 In June 2010, Kentucky Governor Steve Beshear and Louisville Mayor Jerry Abramson announced a new $3 million streetscape improvement project directly underneath the Clark Memorial Bridge, a three-block area from Main Street to River Road, which transformed the area into a plaza.
 It included a new decorative lighting system under the refurbished Clark Memorial Bridge, wide sidewalks, seats, new pedestrian and festival areas, and extensive plantings, making it an inviting promenade for the recently constructed and neighboring KFC Yum!
 Center.
 The project was completed in time for the October 2010 opening of the arena.
 CARMAN provided the landscape architecture and civil engineering services for the 2010 streetscape project.

 The bridge was expected to see significant increases in traffic following the completion of the Ohio River Bridges Project near the end of 2016.
 The project included repurposing the John F. Kennedy Memorial Bridge, which previously carried I-65 in both directions, for southbound traffic only; building the new Abraham Lincoln Bridge for northbound I-65 traffic; and building the Lewis and Clark Bridge to connect I-265 in the two states.
 The two I-65 crossings and the I-265 bridge are now tolled to pay for the project.
 One consultant who worked on a transportation study for the Kentucky government predicted that traffic on the bridge would increase by 25% once tolling on the other bridges started, and the mayor of Jeffersonville expressed concern about the possible effects of increased traffic on the bridge's structural integrity.
 These concerns were heightened by the discovery of a cracked girder and other structural issues (since repaired) during a routine 2014 inspection.

+On March 1, 2024, a Sysco semi-truck headed towards Indiana was hit by an oncoming pickup truck, causing the semi driver to immediately lose control just north of the middle pier.
+The semi hurtled through the west railing of the bridge, leaving the cab hanging perilously over the Ohio River.
+The semi driver, who suffered minor injuries in the actual collision, was rescued 45 minutes after the crash, which also involved three other vehicles and sent one driver to the hospital with life-threatening injuries.
+Due to the incident, the bridge was partially closed for repairs for more than a month.